©Fernando Caracena 2014

 From time to time I get a variety of questions that are a bit off my main topics.
 I will answer a typical blog entry that has some meaning:

 "Howdy!
 I realize this is sort of off-topic but I needed to ask.
 Does operating a well-established blog such as yours require a lot of work?
 I am brand new to running a blog but I do write in my diary on a daily basis.
 I'd like to start a blog so I can easily share my personal experience and feelings online.
 Please let me know if you have any kind of recommendations or tips for brand new aspiring blog owners.
 Appreciate it!"

 I began my blog with the vague notion that I had a few things to write about.
+My first chice was to write about physics.
 All my life I have had a restless mind.
 Physics, my main interest, was for me a Godsend because it engaged my mind in my early teens when my thoughts raced through my head at a dazzling speed.
 Had I not had the tough questions of physics to chew on, my mind may have blown itself apart.
 I was also interested in other areas of science, philosophy, and of religion where one can get buried deep in thought without being able to resolve anything.
-So, I just started writing about the topic that had caught my interest at the time almost
+So, I just started writing about the the Antikythera mechanism, which was a topic that had caught my interest when I started this blog in April 2012.

 The Free-flow of Ideas come with Time

 At first, I did not have a free flow of ideas.
 To establish one, I decided to do what I could do easily.
 I had taught physics a number of years and had always wanted to write my own book about physics.
 I say "about physics" because I really did not want to write another text book; but rather, I had the notion that I wanted to write about the deeper levels of intuition that are behind the physics, in retrospect, something like what Einstein expressed to reporters (here quoted from a blog of the Saturday Evening Post)